 top of page

-This was a challenge for us all on the team and I, personally, learned a lot.
-Believe it or not I got into chocolate making through brand design.
-Island Sharks Chocolate was actually one of my clients!
-Now my challenge I'm learning from is making Island Sharks Chocolate, working with others and running the business.
+This was a challenge for us all on the team and I, personally, learned a lot (Perhaps this author took on the most challenge).
+Believe it or not I got into chocolate making through brand and graphic design.
+Island Sharks Chocolate was actually just one of my graphic design clients!
+They couldn’t pay me.
+So, they gave me the business.
+What?!
+Now my challenge I'm learning from is making the actual Island Sharks Chocolate, working without our original and now newly retired members.
+What?!
+They retired?
+You may ask.
+Yes, well 1 sort of did and the other was fired.
+More below...
+Running the business, retrospectively, entirely by myself while undergoing 2 titanium spinal implants was pretty much breeched our contract.
 Here is how it all happened.
+And very newly added, here is what’s happening now!
+Also, future clients of graphic design and brand design work out there, are required to pay this time.
+No more art in exchange for a business!

 The Introduction

 Walking through the Hilo Farmer's Market, circa 2012, I was enthralled.
-Sometimes, it was inspiring -- I had never seen so much exotic, rare and unrecognizable fruits (including cacao) and vegetables in my life.
+Sometimes, it was inspiring -- I had never seen so much exotic, rare and unrecognizable fruits (including cacao) and vegetables in my life (Its till inspiring).
 I started going multiple times a week and have had healthy Big Island inspired diet ever since.
-Here are some photos from the market back in 2017.
+I went with an anti-inflammatory local plant-based diet.
+And that plant was chocolate.
+There were a few days, where because of chocolate’s appetite crushing properties, Hawaiian Chocolate was all I ate.
+I had lived in Hawaii for about 5 months at this point.
+The photos are from the market back in 2017.

 One of the Hilo Sharks Coffee locations